fictzio/rpg-markdown/parsing.md

 ### Entities

 These are often mixed with objects but entities is the objects type.
-An entity is a actor but a specific character is an object or occurence.
+An entity is an actor but a specific character is an object or occurence.

 ### Objects / Occurence